 Seek debt advice

 Start by seeking professional debt advice.
-Make sure to consult with a qualified debt adviser, debt advice company, or an organisation like StepChange debt charity.
+Make sure to consult with a qualified debt adviser, a debt advice company, or an organisation like StepChange debt charity.
 They will help you understand if a DRO is the right solution for your financial situation.

 Work with a DRO adviser